My Eating Disorder Came Back After My Baby Was Born

 Advertisement

-But when I got the black eye, I realized things needed to change.
+But when I got the black eye, I realised things needed to change.
 This time, I was very careful about which therapist I decided to work with.
-Before, anyone who took my insurance and worked within a five block radius of my office was fine.
-This time, I asked other new moms for recommendations for therapists who specialized in postnatal depression or postnatal anxiety; while I wasn’t sure I had either, it was imperative the therapist I spoke with had extensive experience with new moms.
-Once I had a few recommendations, I asked about how their eating disorder expertise: I wasn’t sure I would be able to stop purging right away, and I wanted to make sure that a therapist I worked with would help me figure out a way to stop that wouldn’t feel overwhelming.
+Before, anyone who took my insurance and worked within a five-block radius of my office was fine.
+This time, I asked other new mums for recommendations for therapists who specialised in postnatal depression or postnatal anxiety; while I wasn’t sure I had either, it was imperative the therapist I spoke with had extensive experience with new mums.
+Once I had a few recommendations, I asked about their eating disorder expertise: I wasn’t sure I would be able to stop purging right away, and I wanted to make sure that a therapist I worked with would help me figure out a way to stop that wouldn’t feel overwhelming.
 I also wanted a therapist to understand the pressure I put on myself — that I already felt so guilty for purging; I needed to feel like someone was in my corner.

 Advertisement